MFS4711/project1-practice/README.md

 Mindful Connect is a fictional organisation which aims to raise awareness about mental health and foster a supportive community for individuals seeking help or wanting to learn more about mental wellness.
 This is achieved by providing organised webpages dedicated to different aspects of the purpose.
-One webpage will be dedicated to providing a beginner friendly information about mental health which will include common issues and manage stress as requested by the project brief.
-Further to this, there will be pages which will encourage users to get involved in daily challenges or take part in guided/group sessions and events.
-There will also be the ability for users to get involved as part of the organisation.
-This project will provide value to users by not only acting as an educational source but also providing a community to be a part of.
+There is a webpage dedicated to mental health information, providing an introduction to mental health issues and the actions a person can take to deal with this as well as the support available.
+There will be another webpage dedicated to weel;y events and providing the option to join the community.
+Further to this, there is guidance towards wellness and self-care, providing external links.

 ### Target Audience
 Identify the target audience for your website and explain why this audience will benefit from the project.
 **Guidance:** Use this section to identify who will benefit from your project and why.
 This should be informed by your user stories and overall project objectives.

-There are two main audiences I am targeting for this project; those who are looking for an introduction to mental health topics and how to manage stress, and those who are looking to connect with like-minded people.
-I will explain each of these further.

-This projects targets people looking for an introduction to mental health as it not only provides information regarding common mental health issues, it also outlines ways in which a person can manage stress.
-Further to this, this group of people will be able to find self care challenges and guided activities.

-This project also caters towards those looking to join a community of people interested in taking part in activities promoting mental health as the website promotes community and events.
+The target audience for this project are individuals/groups looking to engage with others who are looking to further their knowledge into mental wellness.
+This is achieved as there is a beginners guide to mental health and there is an emphasis placed on joining the community and taking part in the events.

 ## User Stories